Spatial transcriptomics: Laser capture microdissection

 Laser capture microdissection enables capturing single cells without causing morphologic alterations.
 It exploits transparent ethylene vinyl acetate film apposed to the histological section and a low-power infrared laser beam.
 Once such beam is directed at the cells of interest, film directly above the targeted area temporarily melts so that its long-chain polymers cover and tightly capture the cells.
 Then, the section is removed and cells of interest remain embedded in the film.
 This method allows further RNA transcript profiling and cDNA library generation of the retrieved cells.

 RNA sequencing of individual cryosections

 RNA sequencing of the selected regions in individual cryosections is another method that can produce location-based genome-wide expression data.
 This method is carried out without laser capture microdissection.
 It was first used to determine genome-wide spatial patterns of gene expression in cryo-sliced Drosophila embryos.
 Essentially, it implies simple preparation of the library from the selected regions of the sample.
 This method had difficulties in obtaining high-quality RNA-seq libraries from every section due to the material loss as a result of the small amount of total RNA in each slice.
 This problem was resolved by adding RNA of a distantly related Drosophila species to each tube after initial RNA extraction.

+GeoMx

+The GeoMx Digital Spatial Profiler (DSP) (NanoString Technologies) is the first automated commercial instrument developed for spatial profiling of RNAs and proteins in archival formalin-fixed, paraffin-embedded (FFPE) tissue sections.
+FFPE is a common sample type in the field of pathology and histology due to its long term preservation of tissue structure.
+The GeoMx DSP technology centers around a user's ability to perform "microdissection" based on histological structures, functional compartments, and cell types.
+However, unlike LCM, gene expression profiling is performed in a nondestructive manner through light, due to a UV-photocleavable barcode engineered into the in situ hybridization probe.
+To do this, tissue sections on microscope slides are stained with fluorescent antibodies and nuclear dye to visualize the whole tissue section at single cell resolution on the DSP instrument.
+Selection of region of interests occurs through automated segmentation on flurorescent signal intensities or drawing tools, including geometric or free hand shapes.
+Each region of interest is precisely exposed to UV light and the barcodes are cleaved, collected, and used to identify RNAs or proteins present in the tissue.
+The defined regions of interest can vary in size, between ten and six hundred micrometers, allowing a wide variety of structures and cells in the histological sample.
+GeoMx DSP can spatially resolve and measure human or mouse whole transcriptomes, more than 570 proteins, or both RNA and protein in multiomic same slide protocols.